Equality and diversity policy

 Our Diversity Working Group will be the driving force on how we will progress and advance our aims in furthering our inclusivity.
 They will keep the momentum on our current actions by:

 - Ensuring regular meetings are scheduled for the group.

 - Create a list of tasks to work through in pivotal, prioritising where necessary.

 - Work through the tasks using an OODA loop.

 - Observe, orientate, decide and act on ideas repeating the process for each task.

 - Investigate ways to gauge the impact that our diversity policies are having on us as a company and how we can grow this in the future.

 This policy is fully supported by the senior management of the company and will be reviewed at least annually.
 Breaches of the policy may be regarded as misconduct and could lead to disciplinary proceedings.

 Comments and suggestions

-If you have any comments or suggestions please let us know using the form on our Contact us page.
+If you have any comments or suggestions please let us know using the form on our contact page.
 We would love to hear from you.